- After studying this section, you should be able to:

 At the start of the off period of Tr2, L is charged and C is partially discharged.
 The inductor L now generates a back e.m.f. and its value that depends on the rate of change of current as Tr2 switches of and on the amount of inductance the coil possesses; therefore the back e.m.f can be any voltage over a wide range, depending on the design of the circuit.
 Notice particularly that the polarity of the voltage across L has now reversed, and so adds to the input voltage VS giving an output voltage that is at least equal to or greater than the input voltage.
 D2 is now forward biased and so the circuit current supplies the load current, and at the same time re-charges the capacitor to VS + VL ready for the next on period of Tr2.

-See the current paths during the on and off periods of the switching transistor.
+See the current paths during the on and off periods of the switching transistor in either mode.

 See the magnetic field around the inductor grow and collapse, and observe the changing polarity of the voltage across L.